Krezlau/StoryHub/README.md

 ---
 StoryHub is a web app built with React, working together with the *StoryHubAPI*.

-It has been an amazing learning experience that has helped me develop my skills as a frontend developer.
-Through this project, I have gained proficiency in React, Typescript, Redux, React-Router, Axios, and Styled Components, which are all widely used technologies in the industry.

 ## Features:

 - User Authentication: Users can sign up, log in and change their password.
 - Story Feed: Users can browse stories from different categories, view details, and like or comment on stories.
 - Story Creation: Users can create their own stories and set categories.
-- Search: Users can search for stories by title.
 - Responsive Design: StoryHub is optimized for various screen sizes, making it accessible on desktop and mobile devices.
 - Dark Mode: Users can change motives between dark and light mode.